Safeguarding - protect from harm or damage with an appropriate measure

 - All teachers have completed Level 3 Safeguarding

 - Prevent day course run by Wiltshire and Swindon Prevent Education 28/04/21

 - Staff revisit areas of safeguarding through staff meetings.
-For example 19/04 was ACEs and early trauma.
+For example 19/04/21 was ACEs and early trauma.
 This is then fed into the next Governors meeting, so that we are all on the same rota of learning.
 04/05/21 Childnet online.
 Link visits between gov and leads.

 - Safer recruitment training renewed - May 21 - NSPCC online - Miss Lindsay, Miss Pearson and Mrs Pocock (chair of Governors)

 Health and Safety

 - Our site and facilities are constantly monitored and maintained to provide a safe and secure environment for all staff, children and visitors.

 - We undertake termly fire drills and plan for any possible emergency scenarios, guided by Swindon Borough Council.